evmos/docs/docs/protocol/ibc-channels.md

+---
+sidebar_position: 5
+---

 # IBC Channels

-Check the IBC channels between Evmos and other Cosmos ecosystem chains {synopsis}
+Check the IBC channels between Evmos and other Cosmos ecosystem chains

 IBC channels are added based on community consensus.